chandranshh/weathernow/README.md

 ## Local Installation

--If you want to run it with the zip without cloning for GitHub, you can run the development by a.Installing the packages
+If you want to run it with the zip without cloning for GitHub, you can run the development by

+a.Installing the packages and then head to Configuration section to setup an API key

 ```bash
 npm install